owaii/python-selfbot/README.md

 ## Warning

 I don't take any responsibility for using this program.
 It was made only for educational purposes and shouldnt be used in any malicious way.
 Using this on a user account is prohibited by the [Discord TOS](https://discord.com/terms) and can lead to getting your account banned.
+Use at your own risk.

 ## About